 - Food Card / Grocery Card: Specifically for food purchases at approved grocery stores

-- Flex Card: A broader card covering OTC, food, dental, vision, hearing, and sometimes utilities
+- Flex Card: A broader card that typically covers OTC items, food, dental, vision, hearing, and sometimes utilities — all with more spending flexibility

 How to Get a Medicare Advantage Flex Card